-The issue tracker allows us to track the patches over a longer period of time, and it is less likely that a patch will fall through the cracks.
-Posting a reminder to the developers (via the nut-upsdev list) about a patch on GitHub is fair game.
+The issue tracker allows us to track the patches, and related discussion for clarifications or a review process, over a longer period of time, and it is less likely that a patch will fall through the cracks.
+Posting a reminder to the developers (via the nut-upsdev list) about a patch on GitHub is fair game, if the maintainers do not react in a few days.

-3.9 Patch cohesion
+4.9 Patch cohesion